ShoroukAziz/multiple-examples-per-note/README.md

   ##### An Addon for Anki.

-MPER is an Anki addon that lets you have multiple examples with audio per note that can be changed randomly each time you review your notes.
+MPEN is an Anki addon that lets you have multiple examples with audio per note that can be changed randomly each time you review your notes.
 If you're learning French then the examples can be collected automatically from your own collection which saves a ton of time.

 **Detailed description of the addon can be found in the [wiki](https://github.com/ShoroukAziz/multiple-examples-per-note/wiki) and Discussion goes here at [reddit]() or at my [blog]()**